Navigation

 Treatment for post-traumatic stress disorder

 Many people with post-traumatic stress disorder (PTSD) recover with treatment.
-But be aware that this can be a long process, and for some people PTSD is a life-long condition.
-You may have times when you feel OK, and times when you feel worse.
-Having treatment can help you with this.
+But be aware that this can be a long process.
+For some people, PTSD is a life-long condition.
+You may have times when you feel OK and times when you feel worse.
+Treatment can help you with this.

 Watchful waiting

-If the traumatic event happened recently and your symptoms aren’t too severe, your GP or specialist may recommend waiting for a few weeks to see if your response to the stress of the trauma improves.
-Your symptoms may go away, and you may not get PTSD.
-This is called watchful waiting or active monitoring.
-Your GP or specialist will see you again, usually within one month, to assess how you are.
+If the traumatic event happened recently and your symptoms aren’t too severe, your GP or specialist may recommend watchful waiting or active monitoring.
+This means you wait to see if your response to the stress of the trauma gets better.
+Your symptoms may go away and you may not get PTSD.
+Your GP or specialist may ask to see you again to assess how you are.

 Psychological therapies

-Treatment for PTSD includes a range of different types of psychological therapy.
+When you’re ready to think about your trauma, PTSD therapy may help; this includes a range of different types of psychological therapy.
 You may be able to access these directly through local psychological therapy services.

 Psychological therapies for PTSD include:

-You would normally be offered 8 to 12 sessions of therapy.
-More may be offered if you need them.
+You will normally be offered up to 12 sessions of therapy.
+But your doctor may offer you more sessions if you need them.

 To have these therapies, you need to be able to think about and recall your trauma.
 If you aren’t ready or able to revisit your trauma, your specialist may suggest certain other types of CBT.
 These focus on improving symptoms such as feeling angry or being unable to sleep.